bharathwaj-sankara/MongoDB-Two-Day/day_1/README.md

 <details>
     <summary>Section Lab Question 23</summary>
-    Write a MongoDB query to find the restaurant Id, name, address and geographical location for those restaurants where the 2nd element of the coord array contains a value which is more than 42 and up to 52.
+    Write a MongoDB query to find the restaurant Id, name, and address for those restaurants where the 2nd element of the coord array contains a value which is more than 42 and up to 52.
 </details>

 <details>